larryaasen/dive/README.md

 # Dive

+Introducing Dive!
+A new Flutter toolkit for video recording and streaming.
+A complete set of packages to build the next generation of Flutter media apps.

 Dive is a video recording and streaming toolkit built on top of Dart and Flutter with native extensions on macOS.
 It is a group of Flutter packages that are used to build Flutter media apps.
 In the future support for multiple platforms will be added.

 ## Introduction